Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 {% highlight SQL %}
 {% endhighlight %}
 II.
-Next we need to load the Iris data from our csv file into a table in our new database, lets create the table in TSQL and utilize a bulk insert command.
+Next we need to load the Iris data from our csv file into a table in our new database.
+Let’s create the table in TSQL and utilize a bulk insert command.

 <br>
 <br>